geusebi/dom_query/README.rst

 Virtual machine
 ^^^^^^^^^^^^^^^

-The opcodes are executed by (`vm.py execute`).
-This function takes a starting element, a sequence of opcodes, and an `api`.
+The opcodes are executed by (*vm.py execute*).
+This function takes a starting element, a sequence of opcodes, and an *api*.
 The api is dict-like object.
 Every key corresponds to a function which implements an opcode.
-The default api is `minidom_api.py api`.
+The default api is *minidom_api.py api*.

 DOM API
 ^^^^^^^

 Every function in the api is either a filter (actual filtering of nodes) or a generator (combinators expansion).
-The only two opcodes which don't follows this rule are `YIELD` (return elements found so far) and `RESET` (reload the orignal elment node after a CSS comma).
+The only two opcodes which don't follows this rule are *YIELD* (return elements found so far) and *RESET* (reload the orignal elment node after a CSS comma).

-In case of other `dom` implementations it *should* be sufficient to write a new api and pass it to `execute` (or `select*`) upon querying.
+In case of other *dom* implementations it *should* be sufficient to write a new api and pass it to *execute* (or *select\**) upon querying.

 Code quality and stability
 --------------------------

 The code is far from complete.
-It is tested but there are minor issues (attribute match don't follows the specs verbatim).
+It is tested but there are minor issues (attribute match doesn't follow the specs verbatim).

 Feel free to contribute.